Dorothy Maguire: Career summary

 Maguire was divorced in 1947.
-After married George Chapman in 1949, she decided to retire at the end of the season.
+After marrying George Chapman in 1949, she decided to retire at the end of the season.
 Used sparingly, she hit .148 in only 17 games.
-Muskegon, now managed by Carson Bigbee, fell back to sixth place (46-66) in the eight-team league, but won a wild card playoff berth.
+Muskegon, now managed by Carson Bigbee, fell back to sixth place (46–66) in the eight-team league, but won a wild card playoff berth.
 The Lassies took the first round from Kenosha, two to zero games, but were swept in the next round by Grand Rapids in three games.

 After baseball

-Following her baseball career, Mickey raised six children from 1950 to 1959 with husband George but became a single mother in 1963.
-According to author Dan Gutman, Dorothy and George Chapman's son Rick Chapman tried out for the Kansas City Royals in 1970.
+Following her baseball career, Mickey raised six children from 1950 to 1959 with her husband George but became a single mother in 1963.
+According to author Dan Gutman, Dorothy and George Chapman's son Richard Chapman tried out for the Kansas City Royals in 1970.
 She also entered into horse training as a hobby, to become a distinguished horsewoman at a high level.
 In the 1960s, she was well known for her championships in the Central Ohio Saddle Club Association with Chico's Flame, one of the best Morgan horses.
 In many ways, she characterized the quality of athlete and the type of woman who helped make history, and her contributions will never be forgotten.
 She died in Spencer, Ohio, at the age of 62.
+Son Richard Chapman attended the first AAGPBL Players Reunion shortly after his mother's death in 1982, and in an interview with Baseball America, noted, "When I went to the reunion in 1982 to represent her, I learned more about her playing than she had ever said.
+There is a lot of history getting lost.”

 Dorothy McAlpin Maguire Chapman was inducted into the Ohio Hall of Fame in 2010.
 She also is part of Women in Baseball, the AAGPBL permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, which was inaugurated on November 5, 1988 in honor of the entire league rather than individual baseball personalities.

+Two of her sons are executives with the All American Girls Professional Baseball League Players' Association.
+Richard Chapman is president and George Champan Jr. is the Treasurer of the Players' Association.